yujl1/yujl1.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD student in Operations Research at H. Milton Stewart School of Industrial and Systems Engineering, GeorgiaTech since August 2024.
+I've been a PhD student in Operations Research at H. Milton Stewart School of Industrial and Systems Engineering, GeorgiaTech since August 2024.

 My research interest is in optimization and learning theory, including resource-constrainted convex optimization and sequential decision making.
-I am fortunate to be advised by Prof. [Moïse Blanchard](http://moiseb.github.io).
+I'm fortunate to be advised by Prof. [Moïse Blanchard](http://moiseb.github.io).

 <h2 id="education"> Education</h2>